MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 We have built two models for this problem: two-stage TSP and TSP-ML model.
 A two-stage TSP consider the problem as two steps: first cluster the points into groups, then solve TSP across and within the group.
-We assume that the points within same zone property should be natually group together and distance between them will be short in general.
+We assume that the points within same zone property should be naturally group together and distance between them will be short in general.
 In that case, we decompose the points in a problem instance into two-stages.
 First, we consider the zone as a single point and generate TSP traverse sequence for those zones.
 The distance between zone is defined as the shortest distance of the point pairs $(p_{zone1}, p_{zone2})$.
 Second, we identify the entry of exit of the zone by zone sequence, and do a secondary TSP within the zone.
-Finally, the sub-TSP of each zone is combined together to form a final solution.
-Since it is forbidden to use any commercial solver, we implemented Variable Neighborhood Search(VNS) [@mladenovicVariableNeighborhoodSearch1997]for TSP and applied on both stages.
+Finally, the sub-TSP of each zone is combined to form a final solution.
+Since it is forbidden to use any commercial solver, we implemented Variable Neighbourhood Search(VNS) [@mladenovicVariableNeighborhoodSearch1997]for TSP and applied on both stages.
-This method gives in average 0.2 solution quality score, in comparision: the best solution of other team achieved 0.03.
+This method gives in average 0.2 solution quality score, in comparison: the best solution of other team achieved 0.03.

 The TSP-ML model trying to combine TSP with machine learning.
-The motivation is trying to model the uncertainty with neural-network model to guide a single VNS metaheursitic.
-We use VNS to solve the whole TSP problem, but instead of the total distance as objective function to judge which solution is better, We use the neural-network model as a discriminator to judge which solution is better during the neighborhood selection procedure.
-The algorith pseudocode defined as below.
+The motivation is trying to model the uncertainty with neural-network model to guide a single VNS metaheuristic.
+We use VNS to solve the whole TSP problem, but instead of the total distance as objective function to judge which solution is better, We use the neural-network model as a discriminator to judge which solution is better during the neighbourhood selection procedure.
+The algorithm pseudocode defined as below.

 <!-- ```pseudocode